Marinus-Bakara/Intrution-detection-and-preventing-with-suricata/README.md

 **What is happening here?**

 - **Block Offenders:** This is what turns Suricata from a passive IDS into an active IPS.
 When enabled, any IP address that triggers a Suricata alert is automatically added to a block list and prevented from communicating with your network.
-Without this, Suricata would only log and alert — the attack would still reach its target.
+Without this, Suricata would only log and alert the attack would still reach its target.

-- **IPS Mode — Legacy Mode:** There are two ways Suricata can intercept traffic:
+- **IPS Mode-Legacy Mode:** There are two ways Suricata can intercept traffic:
   - **Legacy Mode** uses the PCAP engine to make copies of packets as they pass through the interface and inspects those copies.
 Because it is inspecting copies (not the original packets), some traffic may "leak" through before Suricata can block it.
 It is compatible with all network drivers.
-  - **Inline Mode** places Suricata directly in the traffic path between the NIC and the OS, meaning packets are inspected before they are processed.
-No leakage occurs, but it requires specific network drivers (bnxt, cc, em, ena, igb, ix, etc.).
-Inline Mode is more secure but has stricter hardware requirements.
+  - And also we have inline as well**Inline Mode** places Suricata directly in the traffic path between the NIC and the OS, meaning packets are inspected before they are processed.
+No leakage occurs, but it requires specific network drivers .**Inline Mode is more secure but has stricter hardware requirements**.

   Legacy Mode is chosen here because it is the safest and most compatible option for a lab environment.